EllDy96/3Dreams/README.md

  ![alt text](https://github.com/EllDy96/3Dreams/blob/main/images/Animation3.gif)

- - **Fear** cluster, associated with the red part, has maximum alignment but minimum cohesion, in this way each Boid tries to follow the neighbour’s direction but without creating any swarm for the low
+ - **Fear** cluster, associated with the red part, has maximum alignment but minimum cohesion, in this way each Boid tries to follow the neighbour’s direction but without creating any swarm creating a frightened and scattered flock.
  ![alt text](https://github.com/EllDy96/3Dreams/blob/main/images/Animation7.gif)

  - **Sad cluster**, associated with the blue part, has maximum cohesion, minimum separation, and alignment.
 In this area, the boids barely move, they are split into little depressed still groups that do not move for the low alignment and the high cohesion.